dafitt/dotfiles/README.md

 -   highly structured 🧱
 -   modular 🎛️
 -   a consistent environment that doesn't sacrifice its looks ✨

+## Notes

+This flake can and will radically change as I learn and discover new things.

 ## Programs and Features